 We are in the midst of a mental health crisis, with steadily climbing rates of suicide, anxiety, and depression, particularly among young people.

-We investigate the most salient issues facing the world today: How do we alleviate loneliness during a time of social distancing?
-How do we leverage the wide reach of social media to establish peer-to-peer connection and mentorship?
+We investigate the most salient issues facing the world today: How do we leverage the wide reach of social media to establish peer-to-peer connection and mentorship?
+How do we alleviate loneliness among the elderly?
 How do we integrate mental health services into municipal crisis response services?
-How do we harness the rich biometric data collected by wearable technologies to better understand the connection between mental health and physical health?

-We know that a multi-disciplinary approach is needed to truly unlock new insights to these questions.
+We know that a multi-disciplinary approach is needed to unlock truly new insights to these questions.
 We have established relationships with cutting-edge technology companies, governments, academics, nonprofits, and even celebrities as our advisors.
-Together, we ideate on radical solutions, develop experiments and prototypes, and scale up existing solutions.
+Together, we ideate on radical solutions, develop experiments and prototypes, and scale up existing efforts.

 What we do